Blitz3DFASM/Blitz3DFASMSDK/README.md

 # A simple Blitz3D Maths functions replacement on Assembly x86 language:

+## Loading values to FPU

+The FPU does not allow loading values into itself directly, loading data is only possible from a memory cell.

+      value dd 123.4567f
+      ...
+      code_start:
+            fld [value]

+In some cases, it is more convenient to use a stack instead of variables to load values.

+      push 123.4567f         ; load float value to stack fld dword [esp]        ; load value from satck to FPU add esp, 4             ; clear stack (remove 4 bytes)

 ## Sin, Cos and Tan

 For Sin, Cos Tan functions is need's to create coefficinet varible (in the data section or in the non-executable fragment of the code section).
 Varible must be contain pi/180 value: